 Ayame or Kiko tick them off her fingers.
 “The Dread, Frost, Insect, Spirit, Toxic, Iron, and Draco Plates were found by Renegades.”

-“They’re pretty evil,” Kiko or Ayame says with taboo relish.
+“They’re pretty cool too, if totally evil,” Kiko or Ayame says with taboo relish.

 Once spinarak spins a web, I could put pokepuffs in it to attract prey…

-“No way, Lung is the coolest,” Matthew says.
-“He can actually turn into a dragon, it’s awesome-”
+“No way, Lung is the best,” Matthew says.
+“He can actually turn into a dragon, it’s awesome—”

 …though it might still take too much time while traveling…